Contact Us

 What are the primary benefits of integrating Workday with NetSuite?

-The integration eliminates manual data entry between HR and finance systems, ensuring employee records stay synchronized.
-Organizations typically see 10-15 hours monthly time savings on payroll posting alone.
-Additional benefits include faster month-end close (2-3 days improvement), significant reduction in data entry errors, and real-time visibility into workforce costs.
+The integration eliminates manual data entry between HR and finance systems.
+Employee records stay synchronized automatically.
+Organizations typically see 10 to 15 hours of monthly time savings on payroll posting alone.
+Additional benefits include faster month-end close (typically 2 to 3 days), significant reduction in data entry errors, and real-time visibility into workforce costs.
 The integration also prevents license waste by automatically deactivating NetSuite users when employees terminate in Workday.

 What are the typical challenges during Workday and NetSuite integration?

-Data quality issues top the list—missing employee IDs, inconsistent cost center mappings, and misaligned GL account structures cause most integration failures.
+Data quality issues top the list: missing employee IDs, inconsistent cost center mappings, and misaligned GL account structures cause most integration failures.
 Security permission errors occur when Integration System Users lack proper domain access in Workday.
 Timing mismatches happen when payroll runs before integration schedules execute.
-Finally, Workday's bi-annual updates can disrupt integrations if teams don't test after each release.
-All these challenges have solutions with proper planning.
+Workday's bi-annual updates can also disrupt integrations if teams do not test after each release.
+All of these have solutions with proper planning.

 How long does a Workday-NetSuite integration take to implement?

-Implementation timelines range from 4-12 weeks depending on complexity, data volume, and integration method.
-Simple employee sync using pre-built iPaaS templates takes 4-6 weeks.
-Adding payroll journal posting extends the timeline to 8-10 weeks.
-Custom API development projects requiring unique business logic can take 12+ weeks.
+Implementation timelines range from 4 to 12 weeks depending on complexity, data volume, and integration method.
+Simple employee sync using pre-built iPaaS templates takes 4 to 6 weeks.
+Adding payroll journal posting extends the timeline to 8 to 10 weeks.
+Custom API development projects requiring unique business logic can take 12 or more weeks.
 Most organizations benefit from phased rollout, starting with employee sync before adding more complex data flows.

 What kind of ongoing support is needed after integration goes live?

 Plan for weekly reconciliation between systems, monthly error log reviews, and quarterly performance assessments.
 When Workday releases updates (twice annually), integration testing ensures continued functionality.
-Most organizations dedicate 10-20 hours monthly to monitoring and maintenance. iPaaS platforms handle infrastructure updates automatically, but business rule changes or new data requirements need human attention.
-Anchor Group offers managed services for organizations preferring external support.
+Most organizations dedicate 10 to 20 hours monthly to monitoring and maintenance. iPaaS platforms handle infrastructure updates automatically, but business rule changes or new data requirements need human attention.
+Anchor Group offers NetSuite managed services for organizations that prefer external support.

 Is it possible to integrate Workday with NetSuite for specific industries like manufacturing?

-Absolutely.
+Yes.
 Manufacturing companies often have complex requirements around labor costing, work order integration, and shop floor time tracking.
 The integration can sync employee time data with NetSuite's WIP and routing functionality.
 Wholesale distributors benefit from connecting workforce planning with inventory operations.
-Anchor Group has particular expertise in NetSuite for manufacturers and wholesale distributors, understanding the industry-specific workflows these integrations need to support.
+Anchor Group has particular expertise in NetSuite for manufacturers and wholesale distributors, and understands the industry-specific workflows these integrations need to support.